 In your discussion of finances you may come across a few potential road blocks but working with a mortgage broker before you even start looking for a property can help you know exactly what your borrowing capacity is as a team.

 If your partner has bad credit, you are not necessarily out of luck.
 “The first thing you need to do is get a credit check,” says Narayan.
-“A broker can access your Veda report within 24 hours.
+“A broker can access your Equifax report within 24 hours.
 Most defaults occur because people have moved address.
 If the default is under $500 and it is a telco or electricity bill that is noted as paid, you can still be accepted if you include a letter stating the reason for the default.”

 Another situation that needs to be clarified is your taxable income, especially if one party is self-employed.
 “It is quite common that an applicant thinks their taxable income is one amount but the lender sees it as a different amount.
 If you are self-employed you will need to include two years of company and personal tax returns plus all financials so the broker can present an accurate amount to the lenders.”
 Narayan explained.